Today's History Trivia for June 10

 1924 First radio broadcast of a national presidential convention The Republican Convention in Cleveland, Ohio.

 1902 First envelope with a window Patented by American inventor A.F.
 Callahan.

 1898 Spanish-American War The first U.S. armed forces land at Cuba.
 During the next several days, U.S. forces and Cuban rebels clear the land of Spanish forces.

 1854 U.S. Naval Academy graduates its first class.

 1652 First currency mint in America is established, in Boston, Mass. with John Hull as its master.

 Today's Birthdays for June 10

-1982 Tara Lapinski American figure skater.
+1982 Tara Lipinski American figure skater.
 She became the youngest Winter Olympics gold medal winner (1988 Olympics, although that record has been broken).
 She was also the young ladies world champion at age 14.

 1955 Andrew Stevens American actor.
 TV: Dallas (Casey Denault).

 1949 John Tucker Mugabi Sentamu Ugandan-born religious leader.
 He was the first Black Archbishop in the Church of England (2005), after becoming the 97th Archbishop of York, the second highest post in the Church of England.

 1933 F. Lee Bailey American lawyer, talk show host, publisher of Gallery magazine.